-- For the preferred DNS server, type in “
+- For the preferred DNS server, type “

-- In the “Alternate DNS server” window, type in “
+- In the “Alternate DNS server” window, type “

 - Click the box for “Validate settings upon exit.”

-- Press “OK” to update your DNS settings.
+- Click “OK” to update your DNS settings.

-A VPN (virtual private network) could help to alleviate the java.net.cocketexception reset error.
-Using a VPN provides a different IP address, which could remedy your server connection issues.
+A VPN (virtual private network) could help to alleviate the “java.net.cocketexception” reset error.
+A VPN provides a different IP address, which could remedy your server connection issues.
 There are several free VPNs available.
 Try installing one, rebooting your computer, and then opening Minecraft again with the VPN enabled.
-The use of a VPN should fix the connection error.

-- Press the “ESC” key on your keyboard and click on “Options.”
+- Press the “ESC” key on your keyboard and click “Options.”

 - Choose “Video Settings.”